LaughingMuffin/laughing-logger/README.md

 #### Why I can't save logs or start recording ?

-The applications might be missing "Storage" permission, until Android 12 included you will have this permission under "normal" ones from Android 13 onwards you will have to provide "All file access" permission which is a "Special" permission.
+The applications might be missing "Storage" permission if you are on an older Android version (Android 10 or less) and/or READ_LOGS permission has not been granted.

 #### Where are the logs saved?

-On the SD card, under ```/sdcard/Laughing Logger/saved_logs/```.
+On the internal storage, under ```/internal storage/Laughing Logger/saved_logs/``` if <= A10, <br>
+under ```/internal storage/Android/media/org.laughing.logger/Laughing Logger/saved_logs/``` if >= A11.

+#### How to I access saved logs ?

+A simple "file manager" application you can us is [Files by Google](https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files).

 #### I can't see any logs!